 If you’re struggling for space in your bathroom or want to keep damp towels out of the way, install towel rails to the back of the door.
 This is a much more cost effective and space-saving way to hang and dry towels, instead of fitting a heated towel rail.

 - Get your double glazing fixed for a better view

 The best home improvement hack for both indoor and outdoor is to have a clear view.
-If you have failed double glazing that’s ruining your home improvement goals, then contact your local Cloudy2Clear branch today for a free quote.
+If you have failed double glazing that’s ruining your home improvement goals, whether in a standalone window, double glazed door or conservatory, then contact your local Cloudy2Clear branch today for a free quote.

 Images courtesy of www.pexels.com.
 Images are free for any personal and commercial purpose.
 Photos can be edited, modified and distributed.
 Attribution is not required.